truemann01/Cyclistic-Bike-Share-Case-Study/README.md

 ## 🧭 Overview

-This project analyzes the 12-month ride history of Cyclistic, a bike-share company based in Chicago.
+This project analyses the 12-month ride history of Cyclistic, a bike-share company based in Chicago.
 Cyclistic’s long-term goal is to increase annual memberships by converting more casual riders into loyal, paying members.
 This project documents my end-to-end data journey using 12 months of historical ride data from 2024.
 From manual cleanup in Excel to building a cloud-based data pipeline in Google BigQuery, this project was a hands-on experience in real-world data wrangling and analysis..

 ---